HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/schemaui.md

 3. Set the read or write access of each field in the form in **Field Setting**.

-4. Under **Mode Formula Settings**, click the pencil icon corresponding to a mode formula.
+4. Under **Mode Settings**, click the pencil icon corresponding to a mode formula.
 A dialog opens.

       The following image shows the opened **Formula for Delete Access** dialog.